Brian Taylor (Australian footballer): Controversy

-On 12 July 2014, during the Seven Network's Saturday Night Football preview, Taylor called Geelong player Harry Taylor a "big poofter".
+On 12 July 2014, during the Seven Network's Saturday Night Football preview, Taylor called Geelong player Harry Taylor a "big poofter" – a colloquial, homophobic slur.
 The incident was widely condemned and Taylor apologised at half time.
 He was stood down from his role of broadcasting a match the following afternoon on radio station 3AW.

+Taylor was also called out by popular YouTuber Penguinz0 in 2019, after interviewing the Essendon Esports Team.